The Difference Between Worship and Praise

 Praise is different than worship

 The words "praise and worship" are often used interchangeably in many churches, but they are two vastly different experiences.
-In secular terms, praise can be likened to dancing to upbeat fast music.
-It's designed to get you on your feet.
-A former pastor of mine once said that praise music is for those who enter a church not being in right standing with the Lord.
+In secular terms, praise can be likened to dancing to upbeat, fast music.
+It's designed to get you on your feet and moving to the beat.
+Years ago I heard a pastor say that praise music is for those who enter a church not being in right standing with the Lord.
 He said leaders should be prayed up and focused, ready to serve but life gets in the way.
 Praise music helps to shake off the cares of the world and prepare one's heart for true worship.
 In this church, the praise team would sing two or three fast, upbeat songs that the congregation could clap and dance to and then came time to worship.

 Worship is powerful